It's the city's oldest cultural institution. Quite fitting considering it's the Chicago History Museum

 - Second to None, filled with artifacts that show off Chicago's innovative side, from model skyscrapers and Frank Lloyd Wright stained glass panels to Wrigley gum and a Schwinn bicycle

-Other highlights from the selection of permanent exhibits include Facing Freedom, an examination of eight conflicts over freedom from the 1850s to the 1970s; Sensing Chicago and The Dioramas.
+Other highlights from the selection of permanent exhibits include Facing Freedom, an examination of eight conflicts over freedom from the 1850s to the 1970s; The Secret Lives of Objects and The Dioramas.

 PROGRAMS & EVENTS